Meet The Faculty

 Mayo Clinic has more than 44,000 dermatology outpatient visits each year.
 The inpatient dermatology service at Mayo Clinic Hospital, Methodist Campus, cares for more than 400 patients annually.
 Some of these patients have unusual or complicated dermatologic problems and are referred by their physicians, but many are self-referred.

-The department's 33 board-certified physicians are experts in medical, surgical, and pediatric dermatology.
+The department has over 30 board-certified physicians who are experts in medical, surgical, and pediatric dermatology.
 All have full-time appointments in the department.

 In addition to caring for patients in their clinical practices, faculty members are committed to teaching and facilitating the growth of medical knowledge.
 Many faculty members have published and lectured extensively and are well-regarded in their specialized fields.
 Residents have direct access to faculty throughout the Dermatology Residency.